-The biggest advantage for dentists is the low price and the fast delivery.
+The biggest advantage of dentists is the low price and fast delivery.
 Customers are amazed at how easy it is.
-The fit and accuracy is also outstanding.
+Fit and accuracy is also outstanding.

-We are talking about a 72-hour turnaround time.
-If its not model free, its 5 to 8 days.
+We are talking about 72-hour turnaround time.
+If it's not model-free, it's 5 to 8 days.
 The speed of delivery makes model free crowns very attractive to dentists.

-In a dentists mind, once they have made the preparation it needs to go quickly.
+In a dentist's mind, once they have made the preparation it needs to go quickly.
 So the speed in which we deliver the crown is definitely attractive.
-Of course, the price matters, but being able to deliver a crown quickly to their patient is an advantage.
+Of course, the price matters, but being able to deliver a crown quickly to their patients is an advantage.
 And importantly, it is a crown that fits.
-Model free crowns fit better than when we use models.
+Model-free crowns fit better than when we use models.

 With the express plus orders, well bring in a technician to match colors.
 It might also involve bringing in the patient to perform a shade test.
 Either way, we still meet our 72- hour turnaround time.

 I think the numbers speak for themselves.
 We are now working with approximately 27 clinics with each having 2-3 dentists in them.
 That is tremendous growth for one year.
-Growth that is driven by model-free crowns, in our case.
+The growth that is driven by model-free crowns, in our case.

 Our machines now run 14 hours a day whereas before, they would sit around doing nothing from time to time.

-But you can definitely create model free front teeth.
-We have in fact, produced approximately 20 so far.
-Its just a question of milling and then stain and glaze.
+But you can definitely create model-free front teeth.
+We have, in fact, produced approximately 20 so far.
+It's just a question of milling and then stains and glaze.
 The extra work required puts them in our express plus product category.